9 Grilling Safety Tips for Summer Barbecues

 9. Always have a fire extinguisher close by

-In the event that a fire does break out, ensure you have EZ Fire Spray within reach.
+In the event that a fire does break out, follow these tips on how to put out a grill fire and ensure you have EZ Fire Spray within reach.
 It is simple to use, just point and spray to extinguish the fire.
 EZ Fire Spray is also quick and easy to clean up after use.
 It’s small, compact size makes it the perfect addition to your grilling set to help keep your loved ones safe.

-Following these grill safety tips and having the right protection will help you and your family enjoy a safe grilling season all summer long.
+Following these charcoal and gas grill safety tips and having the right protection will help you and your family enjoy a safe grilling season all summer long.